Speed up your debugging workflow with Microsoft Visual Studio Code

 Microsoft Visual Studio Code (VS Code) is a lightweight alternative to Visual Studio that provides a cross-platform extensible IDE, as well as a rich ecosystem of extensions that can be installed to add functionality and customize the IDE.
 It’s free to use as open source, making it an attractive option for developers on a budget.

-After installing VS Code, you’ll need to set it as the external script editor via Unity > Preferences > External Tools in the Unity Editor.
+Do this via Unity > Preferences > External Tools in the Editor.
 Under External Script Editor, choose Visual Studio Code from the drop-down menu.
 If VS Code doesn’t appear in the list, click Browse and locate the VS Code executable on your system.
+The next time you open a C# file in Unity, it will open Visual Studio Code for you.

 There is a Play button in the left toolbar of the VS Code editor that’s marked with a bug icon.
 By clicking this, you’ll open the Run and Debug view.
 At the top of that view is a Play button and a drop-down list of launch options from the launch.json file.
 Select Unity Editor (it should already be selected by default since it’s the first launch option).